itscodenation/curriculum-15-16/units/opt-scratch/lessons/2-variables/README.md

 * Students will be able to create and implement a variable in a Scratch program.

-### Key points
+### Key Points

-* A variable, like the variables you use in Math class is a placeholder for a changing value.
+* A variable, like the variables you use in math class, is a placeholder for a changing value.
 * Variables are like boxes; they store something.
 * Variables have a name and a value.

 ### Assessment

-1. Student created program in Scratch which can calculate the area of a rectangle.
+1. Students will created a program in Scratch that can calculate the area of a rectangle.

 ### Vocabulary